Avoid tanning beds to protect your health

 These manicures and pedicures require salon-goers to dry their nails under an ultraviolet light.
 Ultraviolet (UV) light is the harmful ray emitted by the sun and tanning beds that can damage skin and lead to skin cancer.
 There are two types of UV light: UV-A and UV-B.

-The lamps used in these manicure and pedicures release UV-A. But your risk of skin cancer from the occasional manicure appears to be low, says Saira George, M.D., assistant professor of dermatology at MD Anderson in Sugar Land.
+The lamps used in these manicure and pedicures release UV-A. But the UV exposure from an occaisional manicaure seems relatively low, says Saira George, M.D., assistant professor of dermatology at MD Anderson in Sugar Land.

 George says if you’re going to get a gel manicure, put on sunscreen or wear fingerless gloves to protect your hands from the UV light.